PSSGAMER/SuperSexySteam/README.md

 ## 🔧 Common Workflow

-Here's the typical workflow for using SuperSexySteam:
+Here's the new streamlined workflow for using SuperSexySteam:

 1. **Setup** (one-time)
    - Install SuperSexySteam using the installer
    - Or set up development environment from source

-2. **Add Content**
+2. **Process Content** (simplified drag-and-drop workflow)
    - Launch SuperSexySteam
-   - Drag `.lua` and `.manifest` files into the interface
+   - Drag `.lua` files (and any associated `.manifest` files) into the interface
-   - Click "Apply" to process
+   - Click "Apply" to automatically trigger the complete processing pipeline:

-3. **Refresh Database**
-   - Run "SuperSexySteam Refresher" before each Steam session
-   - This ensures your configuration is up-to-date
+     - ✅ **GreenLuma AppList Management** - Adds AppIDs and DepotIDs to GreenLuma
+     - ✅ **Depot Cache Processing** - Copies manifest files to Steam's depot cache
+     - ✅ **Steam Config Update** - Updates config.vdf with depot decryption keys
+     - ✅ **ACF Generation** - Creates Steam app manifests for game recognition

-4. **Start Steam**
+3. **Start Steam**
    - Launch "DLL Injector" to start Steam with GreenLuma
-   - Your configured depots will be available
+   - Your configured depots will be available and games recognized

+4. **Optional: Manual Refresh**
+   - The refresh.py script is available but currently contains no logic
+   - All necessary processing is handled automatically in step 2

 5. **Troubleshooting**
-   - Re-run the refresher if you encounter download issues
+   - Check the console output for detailed processing information
-   - Check that all files are properly configured
+   - Verify that Steam and GreenLuma paths are correctly configured

 ---